thu-ml/tianshou/README.md

 Here is Tianshou's other features:

 - Elegant framework, using only ~2000 lines of code
-- Support parallel environment sampling for all algorithms
+- Support parallel environment sampling for all algorithms [Usage](https://tianshou.readthedocs.io/en/latest/tutorials/cheatsheet.html#parallel-sampling)
-- Support recurrent state representation in actor network and critic network (RNN-style training for POMDP)
+- Support recurrent state representation in actor network and critic network (RNN-style training for POMDP) [Usage](https://tianshou.readthedocs.io/en/latest/tutorials/cheatsheet.html#rnn-style-training)
 - Support any type of environment state (e.g. a dict, a self-defined class, ...)
+[Usage](https://tianshou.readthedocs.io/en/latest/tutorials/cheatsheet.html#user-defined-environment-and-different-state-representation)
+- Support customized training process [Usage](https://tianshou.readthedocs.io/en/latest/tutorials/cheatsheet.html#customize-training-process)
 - Support n-step returns estimation for all Q-learning based algorithms

 In Chinese, Tianshou means divinely ordained and is derived to the gift of being born with.
 Tianshou is a reinforcement learning platform, and the RL algorithm does not learn from humans.
 So taking "Tianshou" means that there is no teacher to study with, but rather to learn by themselves through constant interaction with the environment.